aelij/spanify/docs/basics.md

 </PropertyGroup>
 ```

-If this gets to noisy, we can enable only performance analyzers.
+If this gets too noisy, we can enable only performance analyzers.

 ```xml
 <PropertyGroup>